 Make sure to deactivate licenses before you delete the VM-Series firewall.
 If you delete the firewall before deactivating the licenses you have two options:

-- If the device was managed by Panorama, you can deactivate the license from Panorama.
+If the device was managed by Panorama—Deactivate the license from Panorama.

-- If the device was not managed by Panorama, you must contact Palo Alto Networks Customer Support.
+If the device was not managed by Panorama—Contact Palo Alto Networks Customer Support for deactivation assistance.

 Deactivate the VM from the Firewall